ALIAB

 • Deaf adults where there is concern about language impairment.

 • Deaf adults who have had a stroke, or have a neurological condition such as dementia or a brain injury.
-PLEASE NOTE: care will need to be taken if administering to person with visual neglect, hemianopia or other visual or attention impairment, as the layout and size of pictures may require modification.
+Note: care will need to be taken if administering to a person with visual neglect, hemianopia or other visual or attention impairment, as the layout and size of pictures may require modification.

 • Deaf adults with suspected developmental language disorder.